acronis/ui-component-library/packages/documentation/guide/vue.md

 ### Slot props

-- share state and fucntions in template;
+- share state and functions in template;
 - use it in renderless components, overriding some content via slots

 ### Provide/Inject